bneron/Bio-DAMNED/README.md

 ### setup_general_bank_tree

-Prepare the file tree for the bank and indexes
+Prepare the file tree for the bank and indexes.

 ### setup_specific_bank_tree

 Create the file tree for this bank
- * create the directory for this bank
+ .1 create the directory for this bank.
- * create the subdirectory `uncompressed`
+ .2 create the subdirectory `uncompressed`.

 ### get_data

-* check if data (basename of src_bank) is in `distbanks` directory, if none download it.
+.1 check if data (basename of src_bank) is in `distbanks` directory, if none download it.
-* copy the bank in `uncompressed` directory corresponding to this bank
+.2 copy the bank in `uncompressed` directory corresponding to this bank.

-It uncompress data if necessary and rename files according to bank_name defined in role
+It uncompress data if necessary and rename files according to bank_name defined in role.

 ### link_fasta